ReaganMilchling/trading-view/README.md

 # TradingView
-API and front end for viewing stock data
+API for viewing stock and investment data